hvayon/SimpleDocker/README.md

 ## **Part 1.Ready-made docker**

-- Take the official docker image from nginx and download it using `docker pull`.
+- Take the official docker image from nginx and download it using `docker pull`

 	![image info](/part1/docker_pull.png)